 Draining your water heater once a year removes sediment from the tank that can cause it to work harder and cost more to use.

-- Begin by turning off the power or gas to the water heater.
+- Turn off the gas or electricity to the water heater.

-- Next, turn the cold water supply valve off that allows water to flow into the heater.
+- Close the cold water supply valve coming into the water heater.

-- Open the drain valve where the hose is attached.
+- Open the drain valve on the tank.

-- Open the pressure relief valve on top of the tank by pulling up on it.
+- Release the pressure relief valve on top of the tank.

 - Allow the water in the tank to drain out.

-- When the tank is empty, open the cold water valve for a few minutes to flush out the last remaining sediment.
+- Once the tank has drained, open the cold water supply valve for a few minutes to flush out any sediment.

-- Close the drain valve and pressure relief valve and allow the tank to fill back up.
+- Close the drain valve and pressure relief valve.

-For further information, see our video on Water Heater Maintenance.
+For more information, see our video on Water Heater Maintenance.